coliss86/go-gallery/README.md

 Reporting Issues
 ----------
-  * Please report issues on [Github Issue Tracker](https://github.com/gmembre/go-gallery/issues).
+  * Please report issues on [Gitlab Issue Tracker](https://gitlab.com/gmembre/go-gallery/issues).
   * In your report, please provide steps to **reproduce** the issue.
   * Before reporting:
      * Make sure you are using the latest master.
      * Check existing open issues.
-  * Pull requests, documentation requests, and enhancement ideas are welcome.
+  * Merge requests, documentation requests, and enhancement ideas are welcome.

 License
 ----------